holgero/PicUsbServo/README.md

 This will run make in the subdirectories, which in turn runs gpasm to compile and link the assembler sources to a .hex file.

+## Directories

+18f13k50	Firmware for the PIC 18f13k50 (maybe works on the complete
+		PIC family 18f1xk50, maybe not)
+18f2550		Firmware for the PIC 18f2550 (maybe works on the complete
+		PIC family 18f[24][45]5x, maybe not)